 When the iPhone turns on again, sign in to the account.
 You will find a popup “use the Apple ID for iMessage?”.
 Just press Sign in and enter the login credentials.

 Step 1.
 Install and run the FoneGeek iOS System Recovery on your PC.
-Select Standard mode on the app.
-Connect the iPhone device via USB to the computer.
+Select Standard Mode and connect your iPhone to the computer via a USB cable.

 Fay J. Melton has explored the area of technology and software for more than 5 years and he is enthusiastic about helping users solve various technology issues.